 I would say that if you are suffering, hang in there – you are not alone, listen to yourself, listen to your body and mind.
 A basic practice that is easily done is meditation.
 Just 20 minutes can change your life.
 Those are some tools that I use every day and it helps me to stay focused and present and happy most of all.

-Our team is always looking for new music that hits home here at UFO Network.
+Our team is always looking for new music that hits home here at Soundrive Music.
 Give us some of your favorite tunes to date and which artists would you suggest we keep on our radar?

 My number one favourite artist is Tommy Genesis.
 She has this record called “A Woman Is A God” and I love it so much.
 It’s powerful, it’s strong it’s beautiful, it’s produced by The Martinez Brothers and it’s rich and has a super cool sound that I love as well.
 Go check it out.